chpxu/dotfiles/README.md

 Credits to @schnensch0 for the [Zelk](https://github.com/schnensch0/zelk) theme which I modified.

 #### To-Do
 - [ ] Further modifications to make the theme consistent in colour.
+- [ ] BetterDiscord actually starts everytime.

 ### Inkscape
 1. Ensure the GTK Nordic theme is installed.